Top 5 Tips To Avoid Medical Errors With Fertility Treatment

 10. Be Emotionally Prepared

-Remember that your healthcare team is there to support you, and you’re an important part of that team.
+Your healthcare team exists to assist you during your treatment and you serve as a vital part of that team.
 Working together, you can minimize mistakes and focus on what really matters: achieving your dream of parenthood.

 Was this helpful?